-The fire pump drive engine has a Celect electronic fuel system that uses a high-pressure pump and electronic-controlled injectors for precise fuel metering and timing.
+The fire pump drive engine is equipped with an electronic fuel system that delivers precise fuel quantities with precise injection timing at injection pressures up to 24,000 psi (1600 BAR).
+The system consists of a high pressure pump that supplies a common fuel rail and accumulator manifold, feeding high-pressure electronic controlled injectors which provide precise fuel metering and timing.
 The system is controlled by the ECM for fueling and timing based on temperature, altitude, pressure, and throttle position.